AFAR (magazine)

-AFAR is a print and digital publication focused on experiential travel and whose mission is "making travel a force for good".
+AFAR is a print and digital publication focused on experiential travel.
 Based in New York and San Francisco, the team covers many topics within travel such as travel news, air travel, hotels & accommodation, outdoors, arts & culture, food & drink, road trips, family travel, cruise, train travel, and destination guides.
-Their articles are available on the company’s website, afar.com, and in the print magazine.
+Their articles are available on the company’s website, and in the print magazine.

 Background

 AFAR was founded by Greg Sullivan and Joseph Diaz, after the pair took a six-week trip to India.
-They launched AFAR as a print magazine in 2009 along with editor-in-chief Julia Cosgrove and have since grown into a critically acclaimed travel media company whose portfolio now includes AFAR magazine; afar.com; Learning AFAR, a non-profit, travel scholarship program; AFAR Experiences, an immersive travel event series; Travel Tales podcast; and AFAR Advisor, a B-to-B platform inspiring and empowering travel advisors.
+They launched AFAR as a print magazine in 2009 along with editor-in-chief Julia Cosgrove and have since grown into a travel media company whose portfolio now includes AFAR magazine; afar.com; Learning AFAR, a non-profit, travel scholarship program; AFAR Experiences, an immersive travel event series; Travel Tales podcast; and AFAR Advisor, a B-to-B platform for travel advisors.
+Defunct programs include AFAR Ambassadors, a large group of unpaid contributors who could create online content.